4-10-050 NONCONFORMING STRUCTURES:

 a.
 The structure shall not be enlarged unless the enlargement is conforming, except as identified in subsection A4b of this Section.

 b.
-Nonconforming enlargements may only be allowed at the discretion of the Community and Economic Development Administrator if the enlargement is shown to be moving towards conformity and is either:
+Nonconforming enlargements may only be allowed at the discretion of the Administrator if:

 i.
-Sited carefully to achieve compatible transition between surrounding buildings, parking areas and other land uses; or
+The enlargement is sited carefully to achieve compatible transition between surrounding buildings, parking areas and other land uses; or

 ii.
-Does not significantly cause any adverse or undesirable effects on the site or neighboring properties.
-(Ord.
-5676, 12-3-2012)
+The enlargement does not significantly cause any adverse or undesirable effects on the site or neighboring properties, or

-5. Limits on Restoration: Nothing in this Chapter shall prevent the reconstruction, repairing, rebuilding and continued use of any nonconforming building or structure to its same size, location, and height when damaged by fire, explosion, or act of God, subsequent to the date of these regulations and subject to the following conditions:
+5. Limits on Restoration: Nothing in this Chapter shall prevent the reconstruction, repairing, rebuilding and continued use of any nonconforming building or structure to its same size, location, and height when the structure is deemed unsafe by the Building Official, damaged by fire, explosion, or act of God, subject to the following conditions:

 C. EXEMPTION DUE TO CITY ACQUISITION: